Latest Show

 The BT Vision V+ box from BT

-Summary: With BT Vision, you'll be able to watch, record and schedule TV for channels such as E4, BBC3, ITV2, Dave, More4, Virgin 1, Sky 3, Film4 and all the other Freeview channels.
-You'll also be able to download TV shows and other content over the 'net, to watch on your TV.
+With BT Vision, you'll be able to watch, record and schedule TV for channels such as E4, BBC3, ITV2, Dave, More4, Quest, Sky 3, Film4 and all the other Freeview channels.

 BT Vision EPG Screenshot